Colombia replaces finance minister in surprise move

 Cesar Diaz, head of the Colombian Mining Chamber, said he did not believe that would affect investor sentiment.

-Others, however, said moving Cardenas to the finance ministry at a critical time for the mining sector when Colombia is trying to push through a raft of changes would be negative for industry.
+Others, however, said moving Cardenas to the finance ministry at a critical time for the mining sector, when Colombia is trying to push through a raft of changes, would be negative for the industry.

-Some analysts said Defense Minister Juan Carlos Pinzon could be among those leaving the cabinet after a rise in assaults by FARC rebels and the perception that security is getting worse.
+Some analysts said Defense Minister Juan Carlos Pinzon could be among those leaving the cabinet after a rise in assaults by FARC rebels and a perception that security is deteriorating.

 Santos, credited with some of the biggest blows to the rebels, accuses foes of using attacks by rebels as a “political weapon” and dismisses claims by Uribe and his followers that he is failing on security.